-If you are displaying fields with empty or null values in a chart in your Reporting Services paginated report, the chart may not look as you expect.
+If you are displaying fields with empty or null values in your chart, the chart may not look as you expect.
 Charts process empty values differently depending on the specified chart type:

 If the chart type is a contiguous, linear chart type (area, bar, column, line, scatter), empty data points are added to the chart to maintain continuity in the series.

 If the chart type is a nonlinear chart type (polar, pie, doughnut, funnel or pyramid), empty values are omitted from display on the chart.

 In shape chart types, null values are omitted.

 An example of a chart with empty data points is available as a sample report.
 For more information about downloading this sample report and others, see SQL Server 2012 Report Builder and Report Designer sample reports.

 You can create and modify report definitions (.rdl) in Report Builder and in Report Designer in SQL Server Data Tools.
 Each authoring environment provides different ways to create, open, and save reports and related items.
 For more information, see Designing Reports in Report Designer and Report Builder (SSRS) on the Web at microsoft.com.